-A professional looking design helps tell potential customers that they are in the right place, helps them navigate through the site and feel confident in dealing with your business.
+A professional-looking design helps tell potential customers they are in the right place, helps them navigate through the site and feel confident in dealing with your business.

 Visitors to your Web site are interested in discovering more about your business and making buying decisions.
-Which is why design is an integral part of the process, but what if you are working on a tight budget and can not afford a bespoke design?
+This is why design is an integral part of the process, but what if you work on a tight budget and can not afford a bespoke design?

 Website Design Options

 An effective website is a combination of branding, design and functionality.
 The branding element is the choice of colour and style, helping to build the overall image and feel of your site; this is important as it allows visitors to recognise your brand and feel confident that they are in the right place.

 - Custom Design and build

 Templates are not necessarily a bad idea, and nor are they cheating.
 A template can be used “off shelf” with very little modification or used as a framework and completely customised.
 It is not unusual for a smaller business to begin with a generic template when starting out and then move on to more customisation before transferring to a completely bespoke design.

 Customising a templated design to match your branding can save a lot of time and money: this is the preferred approach for most small businesses.

 Custom Design and Build